-September/October the summer heat might still be lingering around, but by mid October the leaves change colours and the trees change their leaves to any colour between yellow, orange and red.
+In September/October, the summer heat might still be lingering around, but by mid-October the leaves change colours and the trees change their leaves to any colour between yellow, orange and red.

 WHAT’S GOOD TO KNOW ABOUT TOKYO?

-Try to get there early, 6 in the morning or earlier, is the best time to get lost in the maze of Tsukiji fish market.
+Try to get there early, 6 in the morning or earlier is the best time to get lost in the maze of the Tsukiji Fishmarket.
 The market, as it stands today, started operating in 1935 as a wholesale market for mainly fish, but also fruit and vegetables.
-Walking through the little alleys, past the stalls and vendors you can find almost anything that swims in the sea, some of the animals are still alive, and the market is a monument to Japan’s love for fish and sushi.
+Walking through the little alleys, past the stalls and vendors, you can find almost anything that swims in the sea.
+Some of the animals are actually still alive, and the market is a monument to Japan’s love for fish and sushi.
 Tsukiji is the mother of all fish markets and should be a must visit.
 Beware of the electric carts called turrets that buzz the narrow passages!
 It is open Monday to Saturday except holidays.

-Walk back out of the market and head left on Shin-Ohashi Dori.
+Walk back out of the market and head left to Shin-Ohashi Dori.
 The next block is lined with stand eateries and food shacks, serving anything from sushi, sashimi to ramen.
-Choose any of the stands that take your fancy, and order a la carte or if you cannot read the Japanese writing order off the picture menus.
-If having Sushi for breakfast is not your thing try Turret Coffee, opposite Tsukiji metro station, as it serves the best coffee in the area.
+Choose any of the stands that take your fancy and order a la carte or, if you cannot read the Japanese writing, order off the picture menus.
+If having sushi for breakfast is not your thing, try Turret Coffee, opposite Tsukiji metro station, as it serves the best coffee in the area.

-Head south west to take a stroll through this beautiful garden away from the frantic bustle of the fish market.
-Hamarikyu Teien dates back to 1654 when it belonged to generations of Shoguns.
-The imperial family gave the garden to the City of Tokyo in 1945 and has since been open to the public.
-It features the only seawater pond in Tokyo, a 300 year old pine tree and flower fields which are a sea of yellow in spring from the rape flowers and in autumn the cosmos make it a colourful scene with the skyscrapers of Shiodome in the background.
+Head south-west to take a stroll through this beautiful garden away from the frantic bustle of the fish market.
+Hamarikyu Teien dates back to 1654 when it belonged to generations of shoguns.
+The imperial family gave the garden to the City of Tokyo in 1945, and it has since been open to the public.
+It features the only seawater pond in Tokyo, a 300 year old pine tree and flower fields which are a sea of yellow in spring because of the rape flowers and in autumn the cosmos make it a colourful scene with the skyscrapers of Shiodome in the background.

 Closed: Year-end holidays (December 29 to January 1)

-Return north a few blocks find your way to Ginza’s Chuo Dori via the many elevated walking paths past the skyscrapers of Shiodome, and and the famous Nakagin Capsule tower which is a rare example of Japanese Metabolism architecture and houses 140 prefabricated capsules which function as living or work space.
+Return north a few blocks and find your way to Ginza’s Chuo Dori via many elevated walking paths past the skyscrapers of Shiodome and the famous Nakagin Capsule tower, which is a rare example of Japanese Metabolism architecture and houses 140 prefabricated capsules which function as living or work spaces.

-Once you arrive at Chuo Dori immerse yourself in the Hakuhinkan Toy Park one of the largest toy stores in the world.
+Once you arrive at Chuo Dori, immerse yourself in the Hakuhinkan Toy Park, one of the largest toy stores in the world.
 A 5-story heaven filled with toys and souvenirs.
 Look at some of the crazy gadgets that are only available in Japan and buy a gift for one of your little ones back home.
 Had enough of toys?
 Walk along Chou Dori for a dose of retail madness.
-Ignore the usual international chain stores and head to Wako, Mitsukoshi, Matsuya or Hankyu to experience a true Japanese shopping experience.
+Ignore the usual international chain stores and head to Wako, Mitsukoshi, Matsuya or Hankyu for a true Japanese shopping experience.

-Once you get to the Tokyo Expressway at the end of Chuo Dori turn left towards Tokyo station.
-The building dating back to 1914 and once again shows its brick façade, which was recently renovated and restored to its pre war condition.
-Get a platform ticket and watch the shinkansen high speed trains, depart every few minutes.
+Once you get to the Tokyo Expressway at the end of Chuo Dori, turn left towards Tokyo station.
+The building dates back to 1914 and once again shows its brick façade, which was recently renovated and restored to its pre-war condition.
+Get a platform ticket and watch the shinkansen high speed trains depart every few minutes.
 These bullet trains show Japanese engineering at its best.

-Less than 10 minutes walk in a westerly direction and you reach the Tokyo Imperial Palace and grounds.
+Less than 10 minutes’ walk to the west is the Tokyo Imperial Palace and its grounds.
 The emperor lives here in a residence surrounded by expansive gardens and a moat.
-Unfortunately the palace is not open regularly, but it is worth strolling along the moat, past the bridges, while watching the locals and joggers circling the palace ground or speeding past.
+Unfortunately, the palace is not open regularly, but it is worth strolling along the moat, past the bridges, while watching the locals and joggers circling the palace ground or speeding past.

 At lunchtime, Tokyo offers so many places that it is hard to choose where to go and what to eat.
-In Tokyo station maybe go down to B1 and try some authentic Okonomiyaki at Kiji.
-These Japanese style savoury pancakes originate in Osaka and usually you would cook them yourself on a hot plate in your table.
-Here you choose from an English menu and then get the freshly prepared pancake delivered to your table.
+When at Tokyo station, maybe go down to B1 and try some authentic Okonomiyaki at Kiji.
+These Japanese-style savoury pancakes originate from Osaka and usually you would cook them yourself on a hot plate at your table.
+Here you choose from an English menu and then get a freshly prepared pancake delivered to your table.
 Enjoy!